alexhagge128/alexhagge128.github.io/README.md

 This is a class exercise dubbed Ping Pong.
 It is a simple application that I created that takes a number value input and will return a list of numbers starting from 1 to the set value the user entered.
 Depending on the values listed, they will either say PING, PONG, or PINGPONG depending if they are divisble by 3, 5 or 15.

+Due to time constraints, the CSS and HTML files are rather primitive, but the scripts work just fine.
+Thank you for your understanding.

 Resources used:
 Javascript
 CSS